ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

-two 2s are *rolled before applying any modifiers)* when making either the Armour roll or an *Injury roll* against the victim of the Foul action, the *referee has* seen a player committing a foul on one *of the surfaces* of the crystal balls in the referee\'s lounge *that cannot* be ignored.
+two 2s are *rolled before applying any modifiers)* when making either the Armour roll or an *Injury roll* against the victim of the Foul action, the *referee has* seen a player committing a foul on one *of the surfaces* of the crystal balls in the referee's lounge *that cannot* be ignored.
 The player committing the Foul *action is* Sent-off.
 They are immediately teleported *out of the* dungeon, removed from play and must miss the *rest* of the game.
 When a player is Sent-off, *a Turnover* is